AlessandroZamai/Zoho/ENHANCED_INSTALLATION_GUIDE.md

 **❌ "Authorization required" errors:**
 - ✅ Run any function once to trigger authorization
 - ✅ Grant all requested permissions
-- ✅ Check GCP project number is correct
+- ✅ Refresh the page and try again

 **❌ Add-on doesn't appear in Extensions menu:**
 - ✅ Verify deployment was successful